Перейти к основному содержанию

 • Take a look at our ASAR Integrity tutorial for more information.

-• Added WebContentsView and BaseWindow main process modules, deprecating & replacing BrowserView (#35658)
+• Added WebContentsView and BaseWindow main process modules, deprecating & replacing BrowserView (#35658).
+Learn more about how to migrate from BrowserView to WebContentsView in this blog post.

 • BrowserView is now a shim over WebContentsView and the old implementation has been removed.